atelierbram/Atelier-VSCode-Themes/README.md

 **_Note: Reloading custom CSS and JS after every VSCode update is a must!_**

 ### Notes
-1: If interested in the build process, please look inside the `db` folder
+1: If interested in the build process, please look inside the `io.sh` file and the `db` folder